MMA News: Former UFC Champ Miesha Tate Not Closing Doors On Potential Return In The Octagon

 — Yahoo Sports (@YahooSports) June 4, 2018

-As of now, Miesha Tate wants to enjoy her new life serving as a wife and mother to Nunez and their daughter.
+As of now, Miesha Tate wants to enjoy her new life as a wife and mother to Nunez and their daughter.
 Tate is focusing on being a parent, and it is more likely than not that she will be going to extend her MMA hiatus.
 If there is one thing that can convince Tate to return to the Octagon, it will only be a trilogy bout against former UFC women’s bantamweight champion Ronda Rousey.

 When she won the title against Holly Holm at UFC 196, Tate immediately called out Rousey for her first title defense.
 UFC President Dana White tried booking the much-awaited fight.
 Unfortunately, reigning UFC women’s bantamweight champion Amanda Nunes replaced Rousey as Tate’s opponent at UFC 200.